-One or more high-risk types of Human papillomavirus (hrHPV) are present in over 99.7% of cervical cancers.
+One or more high-risk types of Human papillomavirus are present in over 99.7% of cervical cancers.

-In most women does not cause any problems, as the body will get rid of the virus on its own.
+In most people, HPV does not cause any problems, as the body will get rid of the virus on its own.

-Some types can cause cell changes on the skin.
+Some types of HPV can cause cell changes on the skin.
 These are called either high risk or low risk types depending on what changes they can cause.

-High-risk types of HPV can also cause changes in the skin cells in other parts of the body, including the vagina, vulva, anus, throat and mouth.
+High-risk types of HPV can also cause changes in the skin cells in other parts of the body.

 Types 16 and 18 are the most common high-risk types, but there are 14 high-risk types that are tested for in cervical screening.